Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

      - TR, IR\ |br|\ |lb|
        TR_B3, TR_J3, IR_A1, IR_M1

-   * - OA_Delayed
-     - \*\*\* RESERVED FOR FUTURE USE - DO NOT IMPLEMENT \*\*\*

-       At the time of the user Request or Investigation the content item was available as Open Access after an embargo period had expired (Delayed Open Access).
-Note that author-archived works hosted in institutional repositories where access is restricted from public access for an embargo period will report usage as OA_Delayed for content accessed after the embargo period expires.

-       NOTE: This value is not to be used until its inclusion has been approved by COUNTER and a timeframe for implementation published by COUNTER.
-     -
-     -

-   * - Other_Free_To_Read
+   * - Free_To_Read
-     - At the time of the transaction the content item was available as free-to-read (no license required) and did not qualify under the OA_Gold Access_Type.

-       NOTE: This value is for institutional repositories only.
-Institutional repositories may also use Access_Type Other_Free_To_Read in the Title Report if this report is offered.
+     - At the time of the Request or Investigation the content item was available to all users on this platform, regardless of authorization status, but was not Open.
+The content item may or may not have been Controlled at some point in the past, and may or may not return to Controlled status in the future (e.g. promotional materials where these can be tracked by the platform, or archival content a publisher has made free to read).
      - Data_Repository\ |br|\ |lb|
        Repository
      - IR\ |br|\ |lb|